irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 **Monday: Tourist Day**
 * Pike Place Market: Walked around the market and window-shopped in the area.
 * [Bill Speidel's Underground Tour](http://www.undergroundtour.com/): Fun and educational.
 Learned that Seattle was built one story up due to a history of flooding.
-* Dinner: Met with an old friend who I interned with, who shared about his experience in Seattle for the past several years.
+* Dinner: Met with an old friend who shared about his experience in Seattle for the past several years.
 Walking around downtown in the evening felt safer than I expected.

 **Tuesday: Neighborhood Hopping**
 * Queen Anne: Stopped by Kerrie Park for an amazing view of the city and Mt.
 Rainier.